 Statement of Intent

-The Statement of Intent may address how the student became familiar with speech-language pathology, why they are interested in BYU's Masters of Communication Disorders program, research and career interests, and extenuating circumstances, i.e., a semester of poor grades.
+The Statement of Intent may address how the student became familiar with speech-language pathology, why they are interested in BYU's Masters of Communication Disorders program, if they research and career interests, and extenuating circumstances, i.e., a semester of poor grades.
+The application will be evaluated on the applicant's academic and other areas of preparation.